Best October Prime Day deals on SSD & storage

 Best Prime Day deals on general PC storage

 Looking for an internal hard disk drive or external drive to expand your storage?
-These deals haven’t quite fully taken off yet, but you can already snag a deal on one of our favorite external SSDs.
+These deals are actually a bit hotter this time around, as compared to July—or at least, you get a little more selection.

 Samsung